 First Science + Technology Project: A nitroguanidine facility for the U.S. Army Corps of Engineers (USACE) was one of Hensel Phelps’ first science + technology projects.
 Completed in 1978, the project was located at the Sunflower Army Ammunition Manufacturing Complex in Clearview City, Kansas.

-Southwest District Office Opened — Austin, TX: Hensel Phelps’ Southwest District office opened in Austin, Texas, in 1976.
-Since then, the district has been involved in a myriad of public and private sector projects throughout Texas, New Mexico, Oklahoma, Missouri, Kansas and Arkansas.
+Southcentral Regional Office Opened — Austin, TX: Hensel Phelps’ Southcentral Regional office opened in Austin, Texas, in 1976.
+Since then, the region has been involved in a myriad of public and private sector projects throughout Texas, New Mexico, Oklahoma, Missouri, Kansas and Arkansas.

 First Government + Justice Project: The Colorado State Judicial Building/Heritage Center Complex was completed in Denver, Colorado, in 1977 as one of Hensel Phelps’ first government + justice projects.

-Northern California District Office Opened — Santa Clara, CA: The Northern California District office opened in Santa Clara, California, in 1983.
-One of its first projects was IBM Building 050 in San Jose, California, an 800,000-SF integrated circuit and computer equipment manufacturing building.
+Northern California Regional Office Opened — Santa Clara, CA: The Northern California Regional office opened in Santa Clara, California, in 1983.
+One of its first projects was IBM Building 050 in San Jose, California, an 800,000 SF integrated circuit and computer equipment manufacturing building.

 Jerry Morgensen Elected President: On June 1, 1985, Jerry Morgensen became the fourth-generation president of Hensel Phelps.
 He was first employed by the company in 1973 and served as project manager, operations manager, and vice president prior to his election to president.

-Southeast District Office Opened — Little Rock, AR: The Southeast District office opened in Little Rock, Arkansas, in 1987.
-The Excelsior Hotel and Convention Center in Little Rock was an early project for the district.
+Southeast Regional Office Opened — Little Rock, AR: The Southeast Regional office opened in Little Rock, Arkansas, in 1987.
+The Excelsior Hotel and Convention Center in Little Rock was an early project for the region.

 Implementation of Computer-Aided Design (CAD): Hensel Phelps implemented CAD in 1988.